ProgrammingHero1/romantic-alexa/README.md

 ## Installation
 ### For windows users
 (run those in command prompt/cmt/terminal)
+You can intall all the libraris with `pip install -r requirements.txt` or one-by-one.

 For the robot to listen to our voice/speech
 `pip install speechRecognition`